 4 Software Description

 We use Linux Ubuntu 18.04 and ROS Melodic [4] as our operating systems.
-Over the course of the last seasons, most of the old software has been replaced by newly developed solutions.
-Therefore, a software architecture proposal was created to simplify the overall structure and to regain system flexibility.
-Our new design is displayed in fig. 4.
+A custom software architecture was created to simplify the overall structure and to regain system flexibility.
+Our new design is displayed in Figure 4.